myTselection/Carbu_com/README.md

 [![GitHub commit activity](https://img.shields.io/github/commit-activity/m/myTselection/carbu_com.svg)](https://github.com/myTselection/carbu_com/graphs/commit-activity)

 # Carbu.com Home Assistant integration
 [Carbu.com](https://www.Carbu.com/) Home Assistant custom component.
 This custom component has been built from the ground up to bring Carbu.com & Mazout.com site data to compare and save on your fuel oil, diesel, lpg and Super prices and integrate this information into Home Assistant to help you towards a better follow up.
-This integration is built against the public website provided by Carbu.com.
-Sensors will be created for the currently cheapest gas station in a region (at location, within 5km and within 10km)
+This integration is built against the public website provided by Carbu.com and other similar sites.
+Sensors will be created for the currently **cheapest** gas station in a region (at location, within 5km and within 10km).

 This integration is in no way affiliated with Carbu.com. **Please don't report issues with this integration to Carbu.com or similar site, they will not be able to support you.**

 Since R5.0, beta support for fuel prices in Germany (DE) has been added.
 City or postalcode can be provided as location.